oceanprotocol/aquarius/README.md

 # Customise purgatory update (refresh) time (in number of minutes)
 PURGATORY_UPDATE_INTERVAL

+# URL for getting the veAllocation list.
+If not exists, the veAllocate will not be processed.
+Possible values are: https://df-sql.oceandao.org/nftinfo for mainnet and https://test-df-sql.oceandao.org/nftinfo for goerli, because veOCEAN is deployed only on this networks.
+All other networks SHOULD NOT HAVE this defined.
+The list should be formatted as a list of dictionaries containing chainID,nft_addr and ve_allocated
+VEALLOCATE_URL

+# Customise veAllocate update (refresh) time (in number of minutes)
+VEALLOCATE_UPDATE_INTERVAL

 # The URL of the RBAC Permissions Server.
 If set, Aquarius will check permissions with RBAC.
 Leave empty/unset to skip RBAC permission checks.
 RBAC_SERVER_URL